Fast Online Learning of CLiFF-maps in Changing Environments: Introduction

-In this paper we propose a method to update the CLiFF map of dynamics in a lifelong operating robot using a variation of the stochastic expectation maximization algorithm.
+In this paper we propose a method for online updating of the CLiFF-map of dynamics for mobile robots using a variation of the stochastic expectation maximization algorithm.
 As new observations are collected, our goal is to update the existing representation to effectively and accurately integrate the new information.
-At the same time, the robot should not immediately dismiss the previously learned patterns without the need to store the entire historical dataset.
+At the same time, the robot should not immediately dismiss previously learned patterns while avoiding the need to store the entire historical dataset.
 The proposed online update method maintains the probabilistic representation in each observed location, updating parameters by continuously tracking sufficient statistics.
 As shown in \cref{fig:art_demo}, our method not only ensures that the model remains adaptively accurate in reflecting the most recent human motion but also maintains consistency with historical data, thereby preserving a comprehensive understanding of the environment over time.
-In experiments on both synthetic dataset and the real-world ATC \cite{brscic2013person} dataset, we show that our method is able to quickly recognize changes in environments with sparse and dense motion flows, while being significantly faster than baseline methods.
-Qualitative experiments further show that the maps learned with our online update method represent the recent trajectories more accurately, and are therefore better suited for informing planning algorithms.
+In experiments on both a synthetic dataset and the real-world ATC \cite{brscic2013person} dataset, we show that our method quickly recognizes changes in environments with sparse and dense motion flows, while being significantly faster than baseline methods.
+Qualitative results further show that the maps learned with our online update method represent recent trajectories more accurately, and are therefore better suited for informing planning algorithms.

-\section{RELATED WORK}
+\section{Related Work}